campa-consortium/lattice-standard/GOVERNANCE.rst

 ^^^^^^^^^^^^^^^^^^^

 TC members are the maintainers of Lattice Standard.
-As a TC member, regularly attending and contributing to the weekly meetings is expected.
+As a TC member, regularly attending and contributing to the weekly developer meetings is expected.

 One is appointed to the TC by the steering committee, in a unanimous vote, or by majority vote of the TC.
 The SC can veto appointments.